spiral/docs/docs/en/cookbook/injector.md

 }
 ```

-Now, any model request will include unique id, for example in the controller method:
+Now, any model request will include a unique id, for example in the controller method:

 ```php
 namespace App\Controller;